-For her presentation at Studio Voltaire, the artist has created a series of large-scale sculptures mainly made from plaster, all of which have been made onsite during a month long residency in the gallery.
-Predominantly known as a painter, Eisenman’s new works continue a fascination with the figure, as well as the spaces they inhabit and the interaction with one and other.
-Expanding from these ideas of the figure and how it operates, we are presented with a series of sculptures making particular yet absurdly familiar movements and actions.
+For her presentation at Studio Voltaire, the artist has created a series of large-scale sculptures, mainly of plaster, all of which have been made onsite during a month-long residency.
+Known predominantly as a painter, Eisenman’s new works show a continued fascination with the figure, as well as the spaces such figures inhabit and the interaction with one and other.
+Expanding from ideas of the figure and how it operates, we are presented with a series of sculptures making particular yet absurdly familiar movements and actions.

 Eisenman has been inspired by queer and intersex bodies, with the gender ranges from non-existent/neutral to uncertain to trans to Amazon.
 The work not only celebrates the body, but it can also be understood as a challenge to the idea of the classical body.
 Following Mikhail Bakhtin’s principle of grotesque realism, Eisenman lowers all that is abstract and idealised to the material level.
 We are presented with bodies that celebrate the corporal and the social.

 Supported by the Nicole Eisenman Exhibition Circle: Adam Clayton, Harald Falckenberg, Valeria & Gregorio Napoleone and Michael Ringier.